Class DefaultCompoundCRS

 public static DefaultCompoundCRS castOrCopy(CompoundCRS object)

-Returns a SIS CRS implementation with the same values than the given arbitrary implementation.
+Returns a SIS CRS implementation with the same values as the given arbitrary implementation.
 If the given object is null, then this method returns null.
 Otherwise if the given object is already a SIS implementation, then the given object is returned unchanged.
 Otherwise a new SIS implementation is created and initialized to the attribute values of the given object.

 Parameters: